 To keep in tune with this trend, we're proud to announce that Parker House Assisted Living at Quincy Village will utilize the Small House concept.

 Joining in an Assisted Living Small House Group

 The Small House concept provides the perfect balance with ample opportunities for privacy, social activities and support.
-With this type of living environment, a group of residents live together with shared common spaces.
+Small House is a new concept for senior care in PA with this type of living environment, a group of residents live together with shared common spaces.
 Each individual has a private living suite along with the option of joining the other house members in the living room, by the fireplace or outside patio.
 The idea of the Small House includes a shared kitchen where the residents can prepare specialties and a family-style dining room table where they can sit together for meals and conversation.
 The idea is more along the lines of living with extended family and alleviates the necessity of assigning a loved one to the more standard style of assisted living home.
 All of the assistance needed is available, but in an atmosphere of living in a shared home.

 Architect's rendering of one of the Parker House Assisted Living residences

 Privacy, Protection and Safety in an Assisted Living Home